|

 and future Leeds United manager, Frank Buckley, then a centre-half

-for the reduction of players' wages, the Leeds City players have
+the reduction of players' wages, the Leeds City players have accepted

-accepted the reduced scale, but they have declined to sign the
+the reduced scale, but they have declined to sign the new engagement forms

-of players in less fortunate clubs.
-Their refusal to sign the
+towards the wages of players in less fortunate clubs.
+Their refusal to

-Yorkist concluded in the Mercury, "There is not the least doubt
+the League.'
+Yorkist concluded in the Mercury, 'There is not the least doubt

 that the football authorities decided wisely by ordering the season's